Lucia's Blog: 2021

 "Satan, who is the god of this world, has blinded the minds of those who don’t believe.
 They are unable to see the glorious light of the Good News.
 They don’t understand this message about the glory of Christ, who is the exact likeness of God."

-Have you felt close to God once but now you find that you are straying away from Him?
-Maybe you are engaged in a spiritual war you're not even aware of.
-Maybe you don't realize that Satan is blinding your mind to the Truth.
-Perhaps, he is just messing with your life miserably.
-We, who are in Christ, are here on this earth to fight, not against non-believers but against Satan and his evil spirits whose primary goal is to keep humanity from understanding what is really going on.
+Have you felt close to God once but now find that you are straying away from Him?
+Maybe you are engaged in a spiritual war you're unaware of.
+Perhaps you don't realize that Satan is blinding your mind to the Truth.
+Maybe he is just messing with your life miserably.
+We, who are in Christ, are here on this earth to fight, not against non-believers but against Satan and his evil spirits, whose primary goal is to keep humanity from understanding what is really going on.
 Please, don't be naive.
 Be strong in the Lord and break Satan's strongholds!

 "For though we walk in the flesh, we are not waging war according to the flesh.
 4 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ."
 (2 Corinthians 10:3-5)